-Since it is non-credit course, the students should be qualified/ non-Qualified depending upon their marks and grades obtained.
+Since it is non-credit course, the students should be qualified/ non-Qualified depending upon

 Course No.: ES 101

 Course Title: Engineering Mechanics

 Engineering Mechanics is a fundamental engineering course which is applicable to both the core and new age engineering disciplines.
 It deals with the characteristics and behavior of variety of materials (metals, plastics, ceramics, composite materials, etc.) under variety of load conditions (tensile, compressive and shear, flexure and torsional, indentation, impact, buckling, etc.).
 It is a predecessor course to study the courses such as Strength of Material, Machine Design, etc.